johnvenkiah/CI_PP5_John_Venkiah/README.md

 36. As a site owner, I can add, edit or remove any product on the site

+37. As a site owner, I can add, edit or remove any brand on the site

-37. As a site owner, I can receive an email from a user that fills in the contact form, so that they can get in touch with me
+38. As a site owner, I can receive an email from a user that fills in the contact form, so that they can get in touch with me

 ### Skeleton